 Having tried a few of the options now (check a comparison I did here), Dinnerly is affordable, had a simple selection of meals which were easy to make and my kids ate.
 My daughters and I like to cook meals together so having the ingredients sent like this makes it easy.

 With the other options, I looked at freshness/quality, price, variety and packaging.
 Here are my thoughts on Dinnerly in these categories and more.

-Dinnerly is essentially half the price for virtually the same thing but easier!
+Dinnerly is essentially half the price of other meal boxes for virtually the same thing!